-Beginning in FY 2018, Refugee Social Services funding is renamed to Refugee Support Services (RSS).
+Beginning in FY 2018, Refugee Social Services funding was renamed to RSS.
 RSS grants are made to states following submission of an Annual Service Plan.
 RSS grants are allocated to states by formula according to each state's percentage of the national refugee and entrant population for up to the most recent three years.
 States are required to use these funds to help refugees become economically self-sufficient as quickly as possible, primarily through the provision of employment services.
-Under RSS, three set-aside grants are issued, Refugee School Impact (RSI) and Services to Older Refugees (SOR), and Youth Mentoring (YM) to provide services to specific refugee populations.
+Under RSS, four set-aside grants are issued, Refugee School Impact (RSI) and Services to Older Refugees (SOR), Youth Mentoring (YM), and Refugee Health Promotion (RHP) to provide services to specific refugee populations.
 RSI targeted population is refugee school-age children 5-18 years of age.
 SOR targeted population is 60 and older.
 YM targeted population is individuals between the ages of 15-24.
+RHP targeted population is refugees in need of health and well-being support.

-a.
-Refugee Support Services Eligibility

-- (1) In providing support services, the state must serve refugees in the following order of priority listed under 45 CFR 400.147: - (a) All refugees who have resided in the U.S. less than a year and who apply for services; - (b) Refugees receiving cash assistance; - (c) Unemployed refugees who are not receiving cash assistance; and - (d) Employed refugees in need of services to retain employment. - (2) A state may limit eligibility for services to refugees who are 16 or older who are not full-time students in secondary school, except that such a student may be provided services in order to obtain part-time or temporary (summer) employment while a student or permanent, full-time employment upon completion of schooling (45 CFR 400.152 (a)). - (3) Except for citizenship and naturalization services and referral and interpreter services, a state may not provide refugee social services to refugees who have been in the U.S. for more than 60 months (45 CFR 400.152(b)).
+- a.
+Refugee Support Services Eligibility - (1) In providing support services, the state must serve refugees in the following order of priority listed under 45 CFR 400.147: - (a) All refugees who have resided in the United States less than a year and who apply for services; - (b) Refugees receiving cash assistance; - (c) Unemployed refugees who are not receiving cash assistance; and - (d) Employed refugees in need of services to retain employment. - (2) A state may limit eligibility for services to refugees who are 16 or older who are not full-time students in secondary school, except that such a student may be provided services in order to obtain part-time or temporary (summer) employment while a student or permanent, full-time employment upon completion of schooling (45 CFR 400.152 (a)). - (3) Except for citizenship and naturalization services and referral and interpreter services, a state may not provide refugee social services to refugees who have been in the United States for more than 60 months (45 CFR 400.152(b)).

 In developing the audit procedures to test compliance with the requirements for this federal program, the auditor must determine, from the following summary (also included in Part 2, "Matrix of Compliance Requirements"), which of the 12 types of compliance requirements have been identified as subject to the audit (noted with a "Y" in the summary matrix below), and then determine which of the compliance requirements that are subject to the audit are likely to have a direct and material effect on the federal program at the auditee.
-For each such compliance requirement subject to the audit, the auditor must use Part 3 (which includes generic details about each compliance requirement other than

-Special Tests and Provisions) and this program supplement (which includes any programspecific requirements) to perform the audit.
+For each such compliance requirement subject to the audit, the auditor must use Part 3 (which includes generic details about each compliance requirement other than Special Tests and Provisions) and this program supplement (which includes any program-specific requirements) to perform the audit.
 When a compliance requirement is shown in the summary below as "N," it has been identified as not being subject to the audit.
 Auditors are not expected to test requirements that have been noted with an "N." See the Safe Harbor Status discussion in Part 1 for additional information.

 А В С Е F G Н Ι J L М N

 Activities Allowed or Unallowed Allowable Costs/Cost Principles Cash Management Eligibility Equipment/ Real Property Management Matching, Level of Effort, Earmarking Period Of Performance Procurement Suspension & Debarment Program Income Reporting Subrecipient Monitoring Special Tests and Provisions

-Y Y Y Y N N Y N N Y Y N
+Y Y Y Y N N Y N N Y Y Ν

-Cash and Medical Assistance (CMA) program funds are to be used to pay for:
+CMA program funds are to be used to pay for: